cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 Elasticsearch will store and index the log events and, finally, we will be able to visualize the logs in Kibana, which exposes a UI in the port `5601`.

+## Up and running

+Let's see how to build the source code, spinn up the Docker containers, produce some log data and then visualize the logs in Kibana.

+If you have Java 11 (or more recent version), Maven 3.x and Docker set up, the you are good to go.

 ### Building the applications and creating Docker images

-Both `post-service` and `comment-service` use the `dockerfile-maven` plugin from Spotify to make the Docker build process integrate with the Maven build process.
+Both post and comment services use the `dockerfile-maven` plugin from Spotify to make the Docker build process integrate with the Maven build process.

-If you have Java 11, Maven and Docker configured, you are good to go.

 - Change to the `comment-service` folder: `cd comment-service`
 - Build the application and create a Docker image: `mvn clean install`